ClementNerma/Rave/docs/books/hybrid.md

 println!("Goodbye world!") if (world.willDestroy()) else println!("Good morning world!");
 ```

-You can do this with any condition or loop block:
+You can do this with any condition or loop block, but the block's head will then need to be wrapped between parenthesis:

 ```sn
 println!(i) for (let i = 0; i < 5; i ++);